pfent/rdma_tests/Writeup.md

 ## Results
 To conclude this project, we did some benchmarks measuring the performance improvements of our library.
-The first test is a mico-benchmark only measuring the raw message throughput, i.e. a upper limit in how many round trips per second are possible:
+The first test is a micro-benchmark only measuring the raw message throughput, i.e. a upper limit in how many round trips per second are possible:

 | 64B Messages over | RoundTrips / second |